alexis-lp/Deep_Learning_TP/README.md

 The goal of this lab work is to design a convolutional neural network with the tool Pytorch.
 This network must perform an image classification between 10 classes.

 In order to optimize its performances we can play on different hyper parameters.
 Before trying to find the most performing solution I tried to find the influence of the different hyper parameters.

 First I kept the initial structure of the neural network with only one convolution layer defined like this
 self.conv1 = nn.Conv2d(3, 18, kernel_size=3, stride=1, padding=1)

-and one pooling layer defined like this
+And one pooling layer defined like this
 self.pool = nn.MaxPool2d(kernel_size=3, stride=1, padding=1)

 At this moment I changed the size, the stride and the padding of the kernel of the pooling layer in order to have an output which stays at 18\*32\*32 but I will change it and come back to the initial definition when I will search for the most performing configuration.